Unlearned6688/unraid-templates/template-readmes/DUMB-migration-unraid.md

 2. Use either of these options if you want to backup your DUMB services (cli_debrid, riven, etc.) data BEFORE migration.

    i.
 In the unRAID webUI: navigate to the appdata share.
-Check the box next to it.
+Check the box next to the DUMB directory.
 Select copy.
 In the popup box type in something like "/mnt/user/appdata/DUMB/backup/" (without quotes).
 Click start.
 Wait.
 It takes a bit.

 <img width="400" height="200" alt="Screenshot 2025-07-31 170715" src="https://github.com/user-attachments/assets/dc2798e3-d61b-4b59-be71-277ef4b1fa67" />